-ENVIRONMENTAL REVIEW:

-In accordance with applicable provisions of the California Environmental Quality Act (CEQA), an Initial Study and Mitigated Negative Declaration was prepared for this project by NCTPA which includes the Countywide Bicycle Plan and stand-alone bicycle plans and associated policies and projects for the cities of American Canyon, Napa, Calistoga, St. Helena and town of Yountville, and the County of Napa.
+ENVIRONMENTAL REVIEW: In accordance with applicable provisions of the California Environmental Quality Act (CEQA), an Initial Study and Mitigated Negative Declaration was prepared for this project by NCTPA (as the lead agency) which includes the Countywide Bicycle Plan and stand-alone bicycle plans and associated policies and projects for the cities of American Canyon, Napa, Calistoga, St. Helena and town of Yountville, and the County of Napa.
 The Initial Study determined that although the project could have a significant effect on the environment, there will not be a significant effect in this case because any impacts will be mitigated, and therefore a Mitigated Negative Declaration has been prepared.
-Once the Mitigated Negative Declaration is certified by NCTPA, the City Bicycle Plan and associated General Plan amendments will return for Planning Commission and City Council review and adoption.
+Once the Mitigated Negative Declaration of the City Bicycle Plan, associated General Plan amendments and Mitigated Negative Declaration with the Planning Commission and City Council.